julied20/ada-2017/Project/README.md

 It is divided in four chapters, distributed on different webpages.
 Most maps are interactive and will display some informations only after selecting the desired data on the barplots.
 The main_notebook.ipynb hasn't been updated with our new analysis as the results can solely be found on the datastory, coded in javascript.
 However, all datasets created for this purpose can be found in the correct folder, with all of their python scripts to create them.

-Jean Gschwind : Data cleaning and handling, production of usefull csv files
+Jean Gschwind : Data handling/scrapping and cleaning production of usefull csv files

 Julie Djeffal : Graph and Maps production, website code